Beijing Bayi School: History

 Nie Rongzhen established the school in 1947.

+From 2013, the private Shattuck-Saint Mary's School in Minnesota, United States, operated an expansion campus in the Bayi School.
+The partnership ended in 2016 over disagreements regarding control and funding.

 Campuses

 The school has three campuses: Main, North, and Elementary.

 The original campus was in a building that previously functioned as a residence for a prince who lived in the Qing Dynasty.
 It is about 10 km north of Zhongnanhai, the residential facility for the top leadership of China.